 Heat recovery steam generator (HRSG) - A CT exhaust feeds hot gas into a heat to steam exchanger installed on combined-cycle power plants designed to utilize the heat in the CT exhaust to produce steam to drive a conventional steam turbine generator.

-5.1 Heat Input/Rate and Performance Factor(moved from Section 5.2)
+5.1 Heat Input/Rate and Performance Factor

 The information in Section 2.1 contains basic Heat Input/Rate and Performance Factor information relevant for all unit types including CC.